 These recommendations are based on the uncertainty of our economic status during the pandemic.
-We recommend that as you develop your congregational budget you consult the Consumer Price Index or the 2020 projected Inflation rate and adjust your compensation accordingly.
-All churches are urged to strive toward meeting these recommendations by incrementally increasing income over the long term until recommendations are met.
-Ministers serving churches that pay less than the minimum Cash Salary, however, are encouraged to negotiate an arrangement with their church which will allow them to acquire supplemental income.
+We recommend that as you develop your congregational budget you consult the Consumer Price Index or the 2020 projected inflation rate and adjust your compensation accordingly.
+All congregations are urged to strive toward meeting these recommendations by incrementally increasing income over the long term until recommendations are met.
+Ministers serving congregations that pay less than the minimum cash salary, however, are encouraged to negotiate an arrangement with their congregation which will allow them to acquire supplemental income.